spedas/pyspedas/docs/source/getting_started.rst

-On Windows, you can open the Windows settings, search for "environment variables", go the the appropriate control panel, and add the SPEDAS_DATA_DIR environment variable to your user environment variable settings.
+On Windows, you can open the Windows settings, search for "environment variables", go to the appropriate control panel, and add the SPEDAS_DATA_DIR environment variable to your user environment variable settings.

 You may need to log out of your account and log back in so these changes take effect.